December 10, 2019 08:00 AM

 © Chip Williams

-Before heading out to a Lake County Forest Preserve for a winter hike or a twirl on the ice, check for status updates online, or call our 24-hour winter sports hotline at 847-968-3235.
-A recorded message conveys current trail and ice conditions for sledding, cross-country skiing, snowmobiling, ice fishing and ice skating.
+Before heading out to a Lake County Forest Preserve for a winter hike or a twirl on the ice, check the status map on the winter sport's page.

 To access the lighted trails, park at Lakewood's Winter Sports Area located on the east side of Fairfield Road just south of Route 176, or at Old School's main entrance lot located on the east side of St. Mary's Road just south of Route 176.
 Lake County Forest Preserve Rangers regularly patrol the areas.